Use 15 helpful strategies to prevent dog walking injuries

 Plan ahead

-Before heading out, ensure you know where you’re going and avoid unsafe places like abandoned buildings or high-traffic streets.
+Before heading out, ensure you know where you’re going and avoid unsafe areas, such as abandoned buildings or high-traffic streets.

 Look both ways